 Youth Academy is a facility where your scout usually resides in and where you can promote your rookies once a week.

-- Rest & Recovery center level I has room for ONE player to recover and lose 5 fatigue every day and its cost per player depend on the League you play in.
+- Rest and Recovery Center Level I has room for ONE player to recover and lose 5 fatigue every day; its cost per player depends on the League you play in.

-- Rest & Recovery center level II has room for TWO players to recover and lose 5 fatigue every day and its cost per player depend on the League you play in.
+- Rest and Recovery Center Level II has room for TWO players to recover and lose 5 fatigue every day; its cost per player depends on the League you play in.

-- Rest & Recovery center level III has room for THREE players to recover and lose fatigue every day and its cost per player depend on the League you play in.
+Rest and Recovery Center Level III has room for THREE players to recover and lose fatigue every day; its cost per player also depends on the League you play in.

 - Training Center

-The Training Center is where all your players train their skills and improve them.
-It has 3 levels and every level has its maximum to which it can train all skills.
-Besides the difference in skill levels they also have a difference in maintenance cost, the higher the level the higher the maintenance cost.
+Training Center is where all your players train their skills and improve them.
+It has 3 levels and every level has its maximum which a player can reach when training and improving all the skills.
+Besides the difference in skill levels, they also have a difference in maintenance cost, the higher the level the higher the maintenance cost.

-- Training Center level II is an intermediate level facility where your players can develop their abilities and further improve their skill level.
-Player’s skill can be trained up to 24 in this facility.
+- Training Center Level II is an intermediate-level facility where your players can develop their abilities and further improve their skill level.
+A player’s skill can be trained up to 24 in this facility.

-- Training Center level III is the highest level training facility where your players can improve every aspect of their skill and develop their skill to their maximum that is 30.
+- Training Center Level III is the highest-level training facility where your players can improve every aspect of their skill and develop their skill to the maximum, which is 30.

 - Entertainment Center